Computer-Programming-B/MicrobitThermometer/README.md

 ----------
 You could modify your program to display a graph showing the relative current, maximum and minimum when neither button is pressed.

-**Are you hot?** Modify your program so that it tells a person how hot they are.
+**Are you hot?** Modify your program so that it tells a person how hot they are when they hold their finger on the processor.
 Pass your micro:bit to your friends and see which one is hottest.

 Your thermometer program doesn't have to work or look like any other.
 Have fun and be creative!